finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlDesignApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlDesignApi>();
             var intellisenseRequest = new IntellisenseRequest(); // IntellisenseRequest |

             try
             {
+                // uncomment the below to set overrides at the request level
+                // IntellisenseResponse result = apiInstance.PutIntellisense(intellisenseRequest, opts: opts);

                 // PutIntellisense: Generate a set of possible intellisense prompts given a SQL snip-it (in need not yet be valid) and cursor location
                 IntellisenseResponse result = apiInstance.PutIntellisense(intellisenseRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));